syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ## Spline Types

-Spline and SplineArea series allows you to change the spline type using SplineType property.
-Using this property you can change the spline rendering method.
-The following types are used in Spline and SplineArea series as
+SplineType allows you to change the Spline curve in series.
+The following types are used in Spline series as

  * Natural
  * Monotonic